williambuck/wiki_download_search_predict/README.md

 ## You can see a demonstration of each of the scripts detailed below in the Project_4-Final_Notebook.ipynb file

-### Summary o fdownload.py, search.py, and predict.py
+### Summary of download.py, search.py, and predict.py

 The three .py files that are included in this repository will do the following:
 1. Download all of the page text, pageids, and titles from pages from a certain category.